 Danica Patrick is one of the most famous race car drivers alive, and the most successful woman in U.S. open-wheel racing.
 She started racing go-karts at age 10, and never slowed down.
 Danica Patrick holds the only women’s victory in an IndyCar Series race for her 2008 victory at the Indy Japan 300.

-She became the first woman to win a Cup Series pole position when she set the fastest qualifying laap for the 2013 Daytona 500.
+She became the first female race car driver to win a Cup Series pole position when she set the fastest qualifying lap for the 2013 Daytona 500.
 In 2015, she broke Janet Guthrie’s record for most top-10 finishes by a woman in the Sprint Cup Series.

 Erica Enders is one of the most successful female drag racers.
 She started racing as a Junior Dragster when she was only 8 years old.
 In 2000 (when she was just 16) she became the youngest NHRA national event finalist.
-Erica Enders has won three championships in the Pro Stock class of the NHRA Mello Yello Drag Racing Series.
+Erica Enders has won five NHRA Pro Stock championships.

 Looking for more women in automotive history?
-Check out our post all about the most influential female inventors and engineers in the world of driving.
+See our post about the most influential female inventors and engineers in the world of cars and driving.